gifale95/algonauts_2023/README.md

 * Build [linearizing encoding models][encoding] using a pretrained [AlexNet][alexnet] architecture, evaluate them and visualize the resulting prediction accuracy (i.e., encoding accuracy).
 * Prepare the predicted brain responses to the test images in the right format for submission to the challenge leaderboard.

-If you want to run this tutorial on Google Colab, please [click here][colab].

 Please watch [this video][!!!!!!!!!!!!! link !!!!!!!!!!!!!] for an introduction to the Algonauts Project 2023 Challenge and a walkthrough of this development kit tutorial.
+[Here][colab] you can run this tutorial on Google Colab.

-If you experience problems with the code please get in touch with Ale (alessandro.gifford@gmail.com).
+Should you experience problems with the code, please get in touch with Ale (alessandro.gifford@gmail.com).

 [nsd]: https://doi.org/10.1038/s41593-021-00962-x
 [coco]: https://cocodataset.org/#home